EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V is able to retrieve the PSK using ID_PSK.

-where the identifier ID_PSK is a COSE header map containing COSE header parameter that can identify a pre-shared key.
+where the identifier ID_PSK is a COSE header_map (i.e. a CBOR map containing COSE Common Header Parameters, see {{RFC8152}}) containing COSE header parameter that can identify a pre-shared key.
 Pre-shared keys are typically stored as COSE_Key objects and identified with a 'kid' parameter (see {{RFC8152}}):

 * ID_PSK = { 4 : kid_value } , where kid_value : bstr